sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 Finally, the reaction times are recorded in milliseconds, which we indicate as *1E-3* (i.e., one-thousandth of a second).
 Note that the last entry, *Remove old epoch ...*, allows the user to import other information later if it is unset.
-Press *OK*, when done.
+Press *Ok*, when done.
 Now select the <span style="color: brown">Edit → Event values</span> menu item to inspect what happened to the reaction time information (use the arrow to move to the second event):